Daniel-Blankson/Web3/README.md

+Thank you for the clarification.
+I will update the README.md to reflect that all related contracts and the inheritance explanation are part of the "StorageFactory" section.
+Here’s the revised version:

+---

 # Web3 Projects Repository

 Welcome to the **Web3 Projects** repository.
 This repository contains a collection of projects and tutorials related to Web3 development, focusing on the creation and deployment of smart contracts using Solidity, as well as interaction with various blockchain networks, including Layer 1 (L1) and Layer 2 (L2) solutions.